 - Spend two black mana: Regenerate Skithiryx, reviving itself when destroyed

-The infect trait means Skithiryx can earn you win with just a few attacks, especially since it can give itself haste, and it may helpfully revive if slain.
-Plus, infect works great at removing indestructible creatures, who still perish if their toughness hits zero, further justifying this ebon legend.
+The infect trait means Skithiryx can instantly-win with just a few attacks, especially since it can give itself haste, and it can even revive itself if slain.
+Additionally, infect works great at removing indestructible creatures, who still perish if their toughness hits zero, further justifying this ebon legend.

 9. Dragonlord Silumgar

 Silumgar enters as a 3/5; although its power may seem comparatively low, deathtouch automatically kills anything it fights, eliminating the problem.
 Even better, Silumgar lets you steal an opposing creature or planeswalker for as long as you control Silumgar!
 This is a fantastic trait that both removes an opposing force and gives its power to you.

 Prepare some hexproof or shroud-bestowing artifacts to ensure Silumgar sticks around long enough to employ your captured minion.